 Vacheron & Constantin watches have always been conservatively sized and at 22mm across, excluding the crown, this was a typical size for the period.
 Although this may appear small, the watch measures 36mm overall and 45mm, including the beautiful straight lugs, actually making this watch quite a large size for the period.

 The condition of the two-piece case is outstanding, indicating the watch has seen only light and careful use.
-It is as sturdy and tight as the day it was made, with its two halves pressing together with a very firm click and there are no scratches, other marks, or signs of wear visible to the naked eye.
+It is as sturdy and tight as the day it was made, with its two halves pressing together with a very firm click and is in immaculate condition, with no scratches, other marks, or signs of wear visible to the naked eye.

-Inside the case, all is correct and simply signed ‘Vacheron & Constantin’ with Swiss 18ct hallmarks and the case serial number 328944.
+Inside the case, all is correct and simply signed ‘Vacheron & Constantin’ and ‘Swiss’ with Swiss 18ct hallmarks and the case serial number 328944.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

-The original, integral, heavy Vacheron & Constantin 18ct bracelet is in close to as new condition and is of its original full length at 19.1cm to 20.3cm.
-This is adjusted using the three-stage adjustable catch and a double safety lock.
+The original, integral, heavy Vacheron & Constantin 18ct pink gold bracelet is in close to as new condition and is of its original full length at 19.1cm to 20.3cm.
+This is adjusted using the three-stage adjustable catch and locked with the double safety lock.
 The bracelet is in immaculate condition and has simply been cleaned and lightly polished to bring it back to the condition you see here.
 This watch and bracelet will fit an average to a slightly larger sized wrist, however, it can also be tailored by ourselves, free of charge, following the purchase of the watch.